-Dustin Breitling: Can you chart out or elaborate upon your personal trajectory and crucial events that led to your current focus?
-You are a geographer, a curator and a researcher whose interest delve into spatial practices and representations of space and place in art, science, museum practices and everyday life.
+Dustin Breitling: Can you chart out or elaborate upon your personal trajectory and the crucial events that led to your current focus?
+You are a geographer, a curator, and a researcher whose interests delve into spatial practices and representations of space and place in art, science, museum practices, and everyday life.
 Can you unpack for us what is your concept of ‘speculative geography’ and how does it relate to your projects such as ‘Metageography’?
-You write that in your publication on the topic that the idea of “co-spatiality is emerging, suggesting that several different spaces can coexist in one place.
+You write in your publication on the topic that the idea of “co-spatiality is emerging, suggesting that several different spaces can coexist in one place.
 As a result, the difference between “inside” and “outside” positions disappears.
 This is a metageographical vision of the future.
 For metageography, the future is the total frontier.”
-Perhaps guide us through the genesis of the school and what are its implications beyond Russia?
+Perhaps you could guide us through the genesis of the school and what are its implications beyond Russia?

-Nikolay Smirnov: Before university, I lived in the Rybinsk, town in Central Russia.
+Nikolay Smirnov: Before university, I lived in Rybinsk, a town in Central Russia.
 And there, while being in school, when I was around 14-16, I was a member of kraevedcheskiy circle.
-Kraevedenie literally means the ‘study of local area’, this is a very specific discipline and set of formal and informal institutions which were developed in the USSR.
-It is similar to European societies for studying ‘local history’ and ‘local lore’, from the one hand, but, from the other, kraevedenie has some specific features developed in Soviet times.
-Recently, I conducted special research on kraevedenie and finally understood what is it.
-The research was published by VAC foundation in Russian and I hope will be published in English soon too.
-In general, kraevedenie is an interdisciplinary sphere which combines local studies, art and activism.
+Kraevedenie literally means the “study of the local area’, this is a very specific discipline and a set of formal and informal institutions that were developed in the USSR.
+It is similar to European societies for studying ‘local history’ and “local lore’,” but, from the other side, kraevedenie has some specific features developed in Soviet times.
+Recently, I conducted special research on kraevedenie and finally understood what it is.
+The research was published by the VAC Foundation in Russian, and I hope it will be published in English soon too.
+In general, kraevedenie is an interdisciplinary sphere that combines local studies, art, and activism.
 It is also not academic, but an identity discipline and a kind of ideology.

-We, in our circle, used to go on expeditions where we studied our region, its history, culture, population.
+We, in our circle, used to go on expeditions where we studied our region, its history, culture, and population.
 We also collected some items from expeditions and formed a kraevedchesky museum.
-We also made some public actions to draw peoples’ attention to some problems of heritage.
-For example, we cleaned an abandoned church for several days or fastened signs on edifices which were valuable for local context but were threatened to be demolished.
-We were all teenagers but our official chief, the head of the circle (it was an official organization in the frame of the local department of culture), our chief was an adult man.
-He was an art historian and an amateur artist, so some of us drew the objects of our research during the course of these expeditions, we can say they were real interdisciplinary research expeditions made by teenagers.
+We also took some public actions to draw people’s attention to some problems of heritage.
+For example, we cleaned an abandoned church for several days or fastened signs on edifices that were valuable for the local context but were threatened to be demolished.
+We were all teenagers, but our official chief, the head of the circle (it was an official organization in the frame of the local department of culture), our chief was an adult man.
+He was an art historian and an amateur artist, so some of us drew the objects of our research during the course of these expeditions, so we can say they were real interdisciplinary research expeditions made by teenagers.
 Of course, some of the circle’s participants went there just to spend a good time outside with friends.
-You know, all these scouts-like activities such as living in the tents, sitting around the fire, playing the guitar, etc. I also loved it but I was very seriously captured by research activity.
-I mean, that experience of kraevedcheskiy circle was crucial for me, it demonstrated the effectivity and attractiveness of the complex form of interdisciplinary activity between geography, history, travelling, expeditions, research, art and activism.
+You know, all these scout-like activities such as living in tents, sitting around the fire, playing the guitar, etc. I also loved it, but I was seriously captured by the research activity.
+I mean, that experience of kraevedcheskiy circle was crucial for me, it demonstrated the effectivity and attractiveness of the complex form of interdisciplinary activity between geography, history, travelling, expeditions, research, art, and activism.

 Then this interdisciplinary activity fell apart for some time: I trained as a geographer and then as an artist in several different institutions.
-At some point, I lost and missed the ‘synthetic’ activity and approach which was crucial for my early beginnings.
-Respectively, Russian geography, in general, is quite far away from art and Russian art is quite far away from interdisciplinary research, they both are quite academic.
-It began to seem that I should choose whether to be an artist or a geographer.
-I didn’t feel comfortable with this predicament, I couldn’t understand for a while, where and what is my place, but then, happily, I found this possibility of ‘synthetic activity’ again, yet this time in contemporary art.
-Now in my projects, I combine research, expeditions, activism, art and humanities, all these various things, again as I was once doing in the kraevedcheskyi circle during my school period.
+At some point, I lost and missed the ‘synthetic’ activity and approach that was crucial for my early beginnings.
+Respectively, Russian geography, in general, is quite far from art, and Russian art is quite far from interdisciplinary research, they both are quite academic.
+It began to seem like I should choose whether to be an artist or a geographer.
+I didn’t feel comfortable with this predicament, I couldn’t understand for a while where and what my place was, but then, happily, I found this possibility of ‘synthetic activity’ again, yet this time in contemporary art.
+Now in my projects, I combine research, expeditions, activism, art, and the humanities—all these various things, again, as I was once doing in the kraevedcheskyi circle during my school period.